alexandremendoncaalvaro/severinopi/README.md

 >Tested with Windows 10, Ubuntu 20.04 LTS and MacOS X Mojave.

-# Install
+# O.S.
+Install + Basic Configuration
+## Raspberry Pi OS
 To start, on Raspberry Pi connect only the camera module.
 ![rasp camera](readme_images/connect-camera.gif)

-## Raspbian

 ![pc](readme_images/pc.png)
-Use Raspberry Pi Imager for an easy way to install Raspbian and other operating systems to an SD card ready to use with your Raspberry Pi:
+Use Raspberry Pi Imager for an easy way to install Raspberry Pi OS and other operating systems to an SD card ready to use with your Raspberry Pi:

 * [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

 Connect an SD card reader with the SD card inside.
-Open Raspberry Pi Imager and choose Raspibian(recomended) from the OS list presented.
+Open Raspberry Pi Imager and choose Raspberry Pi OS(recommended) from the OS list presented.
 Choose the SD card you wish to write your image to.
 Review your selections and click 'WRITE' to begin writing data to the SD card.
 >Note: if using the Raspberry Pi Imager on Windows 10 with Controlled Folder Access enabled, you will need to explicitly allow the Raspberry Pi Imager permission to write the SD card.
 If this is not done, the Raspberry Pi Imager will fail with a "failed to write" error.